marekbruchaty/SimpleJavaWebApp/README.md

 6. Make sure that the "Include in project build" checkbox for our archive is selected
 7. Click "Apply" and "Done"

+### Deploy the WAR file to Tomcat
+1. Build the project from IntelliJ
+2. Navigate to the directory `YourProject/out/artifacts/YourProject_war`
+3. Copy the war file to the `Tomcat/webapps` directory

+### Start the Tomcat server
+1. Navigate to `Tomcat/bin`
+2. Execute the `startup.sh` script for Mac or Linux or `startup.bat` script for Windows

 ### Create new servlet

-## Create servlet class file
+#### Create servlet class file
 1. Navigate to the `src` folder in the "Project" tool window
 2. Right click on the `src` folder
 3. Select "New" -> "Servlet"

-## Add the servlet definition and mapping to the web.xml
+#### Add the servlet definition and mapping to the web.xml
 1. Navigate to `web.xml`
 2. Insert the servlet definition and mapping inside the `web-app` tags